Toure returns to Olympiacos

-Olympiacos have completed the signing of Yaya Toure on a free transfer.

-The Ivory Coast star has returned to the club he left for Monaco in 2006, five days after his agent confirmed he had completed a medical with an unnamed outfit in London.
+The Cote d'Ivoire star has returned to the club he left for Monaco in 2006, five days after his agent confirmed he had completed a medical with an unnamed outfit in London.

 Toure, who left Manchester City at the end of last season, says he turned down approaches from other teams in Europe, Asia and the United States in order to move back to Athens.

-"It is an honour to be back at Olympiacos," he said via his official website.
+"It is an honour to be back at Olympiacos," he said.
 "When I left in 2006 I said I would come back and I am delighted to keep my word.

 "I had offers from lots of clubs across Europe, Asia and the USA.
 Ultimately, I made my decision based on the special relationship I have with this incredible club.